HumasLin/WM_DS_Candidate_Project/README.md

 Hi!

 This is Haomin Lin, here I include my solution to the DS Candidate Project from WarnerMedia.
 This is a very interesting project, and I enjoyed it very much!
-Thank you for preparing it for me!
+Thank you for preparing it!

 There are two Jupyter notebooks covering different part of the project.
 The first one `WM_project_EDA.ipynb`includes the Exploratory Data Analysis on the data, where I investigate how the data are distributed and also include some sanity check.